Hello again! It is the blog How Unique Japan! How are you?

 The family names were only allowed for the higher class.

 However, creating the Emblems as the origin was surprisingly NOT illegal.
-That is why many people started to make their Emblems own.
+That is why many people made their emblems.

 Three popular Kamon emblems